nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 e.g. `stats st/source`, `stats st/source-qd-ntuc`

+### Generates a csv file that contains all stocks: `print`
+Generates a csv file that contains all stocks.
+Users may want to sort the stock using `sort` command to sort the stock in their preferred format before converting it into the csv file.

+Format (single): `print`

 ### Saving data
 Data (all stocks in inventory in json) is automatically saved to `[root directory]/data/stockbook.json` when any of these commands is executed:
 * add
 * delete
+* note
+* notedelete
 * update

 The set of used serial number sources is automatically saved to